mnemnion/zitron/doc/zitron.md

     %token_enum MySpecialEnumType

+This would change the generated token enum file (if that option is configured to `MySpecialEnumType.zig`).
+Like with tokens themselves, this is a break with established Zig style, where a capitalized file name indicates that the entire file is an instantiable `struct` definition.
+If it were possible to generate an instantiable container which is not a struct, particularly an enum, Zitron would do that.

 By default, this will generate an enum just large enough to hold all tokens, this can be set to whatever is convenient with `%token_enum_integer`: